geankaminski/portfolio/README.md

 # Udacity-Portfolio
-This Portfolio is a Project for every student of the Front-End Web Nano Degree Scholarship to show our projects.
+This Portfolio is a Project for every student of the Front-End Web Nano Degree Scholarship to show our future projects.

 ## Goals